shakfu/numchuck/docs/api/index.rst

 Introduction
 ------------

-pychuck provides Python bindings for the ChucK audio programming language, enabling real-time audio synthesis, live coding, and programmatic control of ChucK from Python.
+numchuck provides Python bindings for the ChucK audio programming language, enabling real-time audio synthesis, live coding, and programmatic control of ChucK from Python.